Castelnuovo's bound and rigidity in almost complex geometry: Real Cauchy--Riemann operators and almost complex structures

 \section{Real Cauchy--Riemann operators and almost complex structures}

-We will show that associated with every real Cauchy--Riemann operator defined on a vector bundle there is a natural almost complex structure on the total space of that bundle.
+The purpose of this section is to explain that associated with every real Cauchy--Riemann operator defined on a Hermitian vector bundle there is a natural almost complex structure on the total space of that bundle.
 This construction is inspired by \cite[p.
-825--826]{Taubes1996b}; similar material can be found in \cite[Appendix B]{Wendl2016}.
+825--826]{Taubes1996b}.
+In fact, the results below can be found in \cites[Section 3.2]{Zinger2011}[Appendix B]{Wendl2016}.
+Nevertheless, we include them here for the reader's convenience.

 \begin{definition} Let $(\Sigma,j)$ be a Riemann surface.
 Let $\pi\co E \to \Sigma$ be a Hermitian vector bundle over $\Sigma$.
 A first order linear differential operator $\fd \co \Gamma(E) \to \Omega^{0,1}(\Sigma,E)$ is called a \defined{real Cauchy--Riemann operator} if